RedTurtle/deployments.buildout.production/README.md

 - restart (alias for supervisorctl shutdown && wait some time && supervisord)
 - stop (alias for supervisorctl shutdown)
 - graceful (alias for supervisorctl restart all)

+Optionally you can add a `fabric` part.
+It will install a local fab script
+- fab

 In addition it will install in the `etc` folder an init script for debian like systems.